Hepatitis C virus can only be transmitted through blood transfer. But exposure to tiny amounts of blood is enough to cause infection.

 There is no vaccine to prevent hepatitis C infection.
 Here are some steps you can take to help prevent becoming infected with hepatitis C.

 Never share needles.
 Intravenous drug users are at greatest risk of becoming infected with hepatitis C because many share needles.
 In addition to needles, the virus may be present in other equipment used with illicit...

 The most widely described associated condition is cryoglobulinemia.
 This condition is due to the presence of abnormal antibodies (called cryoglobulins) that come from hepatitis C virus stimulation of lymphocytes (white blood cells).
 These antibodies can deposit in small blood vessels, thereby causing inflammation of the vessels (vasculitis) in tissues throughout the body including the skin, joints, and kidneys (glomerulonephritis).

 Most people with cryoglobulinemia have no symptoms.
 When symptoms occur, they may include:

 In addition, people with cryoglobulinemia may develop Raynaud's phenomenon, in which the fingers and toes turn color (white, then purple, then red) and become painful in cold temperatures.

 B-cell non-Hodgkin's lymphoma, a cancer of the lymph tissue, has also been associated with chronic hepatitis C virus.
 The cause is thought to be the excessive stimulation by the hepatitis C virus of B-lymphocytes, which results in the abnormal reproduction of the lymphocytes.
-Interestingly, treatment with interferon therapy has caused hepatitis C virus-associated low-grade (not very active) non-Hodgkin's lymphoma to go into remission.
+Interestingly, treatment with interferon therapy has caused come cases of hepatitis C virus-associated low-grade (not very active) non-Hodgkin's lymphoma to go into remission.
 However, most individuals with hepatitis C virus-associated high-grade non-Hodgkin's lymphoma will require the usual anti-cancer therapies.

 Skin Conditions and Hepatitis C